TITLE 77: PUBLIC HEALTH

 A) Potable Water.
 All hydrants with threaded spigots shall have backflow protection attached to the hydrant spigot (if threaded) and either:

-i) Hydrants with buried drain down (weep) holes shall have the drain down (weep) holes protected from ground water backup by proper open site drainage.
-A backflow preventer shall not be used on the buried drain down (weep) hole to protect the hydrant from ground water backup; or
+i) Hydrants with buried drain down (weep) holes shall have the weep holes protected from ground water backup by proper open site drainage.
+A backflow preventer shall not be used on the buried weep hole to protect the hydrant from ground water backup; or

 ii) A yard hydrant that automatically drains back to a sealed container when flow is shut off, such as a canister type hydrant.

-One or more hydrants may be installed for non-potable use if they are isolated from the potable water supply by a properly installed backflow preventer device in accordance with Section 890.1130(f).
-The hydrants must be clearly identified as non-potable by color (see Section 890.1120) and bear a sign that reads as follows: "This water unsafe for drinking."
+B) Non-potable Water.
+One or more hydrants may be installed for non-potable use if they are isolated from the potable water supply by a backflow preventer device installed in accordance with Section 890.1130(f).
+The hydrants shall be clearly identified as non-potable by color (see Section 890.1120) and bear a sign that reads as follows: "This water unsafe for drinking."

-3) In a campground licensed in accordance with the Department's rules entitled Youth Camp Code (77 Ill.
-Adm.
-Code 810) or Recreational Area Code (77 Ill.
-Adm.
-Code 800), backflow protection is not required if the water supply line is directly connected to a recreational vehicle and is under constant pressure.
+3) In a campground licensed in accordance with the Department's rules titled Youth Camp Code or Recreational Area Code, backflow protection is not required if the water supply line is directly connected to a recreational vehicle and is under constant pressure.

 f) Commercial Laundry Machines.
 The potable water supply to commercial laundry machines shall be protected against back siphonage by an air gap or backflow protection device.
 If a vacuum breaker is used, it shall be a minimum of 26 inches above the top of the machine.